Lauryn Hill: 2004–2009: Sporadic touring and recording

-In 2004, Hill contributed a new song, "The Passion", to The Passion of the Christ: Songs.
+In 2004, Hill contributed a new song, "The Passion," to The Passion of the Christ: Songs.
 A remix version with John Legend of his "So High" ended up receiving a Grammy Award nomination for Best R&B Performance by a Duo or Group with Vocals.
 Around this time, Hill began selling a pay-per-view music video of the song "Social Drugs" through her website.
 Those who purchase the $15 video would only be able to view it three times before it expired.
 In addition to the video, Hill began selling autographed posters and Polaroids through her website, with some items listed at upwards of $500.
+The "classroom" interludes on the album feature real children talking about love with a teacher.
+Decades later, fans have tracked some of those kids—now adults—on social media to ask what it was like being on the record.

 For the first time since 1997, the Fugees performed in September 2004 at Dave Chappelle's Block Party in the Bedford–Stuyvesant neighborhood of Brooklyn.
-The concert featured Hill's nearly a cappella rendition of "Killing Me Softly".
+The concert featured Hill's nearly a cappella rendition of "Killing Me Softly."
 The event was recorded by director Michel Gondry and was released on March 3, 2006, to universal acclaim.
 The Fugees also appeared at BET Awards 2005 during June 2005, where they opened the show with a 12-minute set.
-One track, "Take It Easy", was leaked online and thereafter was released as an Internet single in late September.
+One track, "Take It Easy," was leaked online and thereafter was released as an Internet single in late September.
 It peaked at No. 40 on the Billboard R&B Chart.

 In 2005, she told USA Today, "If I make music now, it will only be to provide information to my own children.
 If other people benefit from it, then so be it."
 When asked how she now felt about the songs on 2.0, she stated "a lot of the songs were transitional.
 The music was about how I was feeling at the time, even though I was documenting my distress as well as my bursts of joy."

 The Fugees embarked on a European tour in late 2005.
 Old tensions between Hill and the other members of the group soon resurfaced, and the reunion ended before an album could be recorded; Jean and Michel both blamed Hill for the split.
-Hill reportedly demanded to be addressed by everyone, including her bandmates, as "Ms. Hill"; she also considered changing her moniker to "Empress".
+Hill reportedly demanded to be addressed by everyone, including her bandmates, as "Ms. Hill"; she also considered changing her moniker to "Empress."
 Hill's tardiness was also cited as a contributing factor.